Skip to main content

 The data collected in these programs ∞ biometric markers like blood pressure, cholesterol, HbA1c, and BMI ∞ are the very indices used to calculate an allostatic load score.
 A deep irony exists in that the act of coercively collecting these markers contributes to their dysregulation.

-The pressure to achieve a certain reading can, via activation of the sympathetic nervous system, acutely raise it.
+The pressure to achieve a certain blood pressure reading can, via activation of the sympathetic nervous system, acutely raise it.
 The chronic stress of worrying about job security or insurance premiums based on HbA1c levels can elevate cortisol, which promotes insulin resistance and worsens the very metric being scrutinized.

 The ethical and biological failure of a coercive wellness program is that it becomes a contributing factor to the disease burden it claims to alleviate.